 Artist Liu Bolin “Disappears” During Live Performance at Ruinart’s Art Basel Champagne Fête

-The fun didn’t end here: throughout the fair, a special Ruinart x Liu Bolin installation will be on view at the Ruinart Lounge at Art Basel, along with a Liu-inspired tasting menu at Cantonese hotspot Hakkasan.
+The fun doesn’t end here: Throughout the fair, a special Ruinart x Liu Bolin installation will be on view at the Ruinart Lounge at Art Basel, along with a Liu-inspired tasting menu at Cantonese hot spot Hakkasan.
 With Ruinart the official sponsor of Art Basel, it’s likely you’ll be seeing a bit of Liu everywhere—that is, if you look closely.